syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/PivotClient-Components.md

 ### Show calculations as columns

-The SfPivotClient supports showing the calculation values in the columns or rows section.
+The Pivot Client supports showing the calculation values in the columns or rows section.
 To view the calculation values in the row, uncheck the “Show Calculations as column” check box.

 ## Toolbar